preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/user-management/synchronization/index.rst

 .. image:: user-management-sync-settings.png

-If you need additional mapping, just select properties from the list and click the plus.
+If you need additional mapping, just select properties from the lists and click the plus.

 Note that rules for different user types can be set up.